subhan-insider/Slider/README.md

 ## Extras

 * Every active slide gets the class of 'active'
-* The arrow keys gets 'ins-arrow-disabled' class by default (can be changed with options) when the start or the end of slider is reached
+* The arrow buttons gets 'ins-arrow-disabled' class by default (can be changed with options) when the start or the end of slider is reached

 ## Built With